pranayb1256/Backend-App/readme.md

-# chai aur Backend Series

-This is a video series on backend

-# Talking to database catch error use (try and catch)
-# Database takes time use async and await
-P
+# Backend-App
+This is my first Backend app based on node-js mongoose based on content updation and creation